HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 Emergency messages [must use the important message stationary](/school-messenger-help/2014/02/17/important-message-stationary.html#inserting-the-important-message-stationary).

-Once the stationary has loaded up, the from name should be defaulted to your school.
+Once the stationary has loaded up, the "from name" should be defaulted to your school.

 However, **the email area has to be changed to "no-reply@hcpss.org".** This blocks users from replying to your email directly and helps the message not look like spam.